philliphungerford/philliphungerford.github.io/datascience/data-manipulation/data-manipulation.md

 A query is a request for data from database table (or combination of tables).

+### SQL:

 In SQL you can select data from a table using a SELECT statement.
 For example, the following query selects the variable1 column from the table1 table (it is good practice to make SQL keywords uppercase to distinguish them from other parts of your query, like column and table variables):

-SQL:

 ```sql
 -- SQL